xkong-study/iot/README.md

 # Automation

-You're probably looking for the `launch-tmux.sh` convenience script, which automatically activates a Python virtual environment, installs the aforementioned PyPI packages (running the script more than once should™ be idempotent in this regard), and proceeds with spawning several network nodes,
+You're probably looking for the `runme.sh` convenience script, which automatically activates a Python virtual environment, installs the aforementioned PyPI packages (running the script more than once should™ be idempotent in this regard), and proceeds with spawning several network nodes,